ariel055132/data-structure/README.md

 # data-structure
-NCU CSIE 2A Data structure assignment source code with code of the assignment and the powerpoint used in class the content of assignment will upload in the next few weeks as I am busy = =
+NCU CSIE 2A Data structure assignment source code with code of the assignment and the powerpoint used in class